 Lay on the bed.
 Put your arms straight out to your sides leaving you vulnerable.
 Now show God your true heart not hiding or covering any of it.
 Admit to him you are lost and need help but that you don’t really know if He will help you or if He exists.
 JUST BE REAL WITH GOD.

-Join a home group and make commitments to do stuff that is scary to you.
+Join a homegroup and make commitments to do stuff that is scary to you.
 Chair meetings, tell your story at a speaker meeting.
 Chair more meetings.
 Go to jails and institutions and share your story again.
 Do this and keep doing it.
-Every time your scared of relapse write it down and tell God your not trusting Him again and ask for help.
-Remember the program works and it’s not you that is healing you it is the program/God which you are working that is healing and keeping you sober. “so your OK and your going to be OK”.
-Ask your self; am I OK right now?
+Every time you’re scared of relapse write it down and tell God your not trusting Him again and ask for help.
+Remember the program works and it’s not you that is healing you it is the program/God which you are working that is healing and keeping you sober. “so you’re OK and you’re going to be OK”.
+Ask yourself; am I OK right now?
 Then that is good enough.

 You are okay if you perceive that you are.
 Write an autobiography of the most intense childhood experiences and feelings and share it.

 Ask God to remove your character defects.
 Do no harm.
 Help others.
 This is the will of God.
 Never say negative things about yourself like name calling and putting yourself down in your own head.

 Give thanks every day to God….aloud.
 If you seek a spiritual experience to give yourself the supernatural boost that Bill W himself got then go to places that people seek God.
 I recommend the Pentecostal church because of the laying on of hands and prayer.
 I also recommend the Catholic Church because of the confessional.
 Be Catholic for a day and go to confession.
 The smaller Catholic Churches will accommodate you that.